lelou6666/nimbus-docs/cloudinitd/monitor.rst

 Manual Monitoring
 =================

 First let us take a look at how to manually use cloudinit.d for monitoring and repair.
-We take for example the CloudFoundry reference launch plan.
-In the example an operator launches CloundFoundry with 1 head node and 8 DEA nodes.
-It is important that all the nodes remain up and function to handle the expected load of this CloudFoundry application.
+We take for example a typical web application platform with a load balancer and web servers.
+An operator launches the infrastructure with 1 load balancer and 8 web servers.
+It is important that all the web server nodes remain up and function to handle the expected load of this web application.
 If (when) something does go wrong the operator would like to repair it as quickly and surgically as possible.  cloudinit.d is well suited for this task.

 To launch an application the user simply runs::